 Search engine marketing (SEM) is a paid ad option where your listings are featured in sponsored placements (i.e. highly visible) in search engines.
 Say a popular demographic that likes to frequent your store includes women in their 30s.
 You can set up ad campaigns to target that demographic and focus your campaign by other criteria, such as ZIP code.
 Try SEM tools like Google Ads (and similar services from Bing ads, AOL, and Yahoo!).

 3. Word of mouth: engage in-person and online

 Spread word of mouth where your neighbors frequent, in-person and online.
 Place flyers and ads in community newsletters and bulletin boards, and in local online communities like Nextdoor.
 With 67% of Nextdoor neighbors sharing recommendations, you'll want to make sure they know about your business.
 It's free to set up a Business Page, collect recommendations, and engage with customers in your neighborhood.
 Consider Nextdoor Ads, a hyperlocal advertising offering that enables small businesses to narrow in on an exact area - down to specific neighborhoods so you only end up paying to reach your target audience.

 Cost: Free or low-cost (you determine the budget)

 Customers can learn important information about your business on social media platforms, including where you're located, when you're open, and how other customers have reviewed you.
-As with Google My Business, it's free to build business profiles like on Facebook and Instagram.
-There are paid advertising options to reach your target audience (by demographics, interests, and location) as well.
+As with Google My Business, it's free to build business profiles on Facebook and Instagram.
+Creating a Facebook page for your business is beneficial because it could also lead a new customers back to your website for additional information.
+There are paid advertising options, such as Facebook ads, to reach your target audience (by demographics, interests, and location) as well.